 LOFT Co-creator and Lead Counselor

-Ken is a CPA and a partner in a CPA firm in San Francisco.
+Ken is a CPA and President of Kornetsky, Levinson & Company, CPA's in San Francisco.
 Prior to that, he was the Executive Director of The Children’s Hearing Institute in New York and a partner in another CPA practice in Los Angeles.
 Ken is currently the president of the board of the Weingarten Children's Center, a past president of the Alexander Graham Bell Association for the Deaf and Hard of Hearing and has current and past service on boards of many other organizations.
 He received the Honors of the Association from AG Bell at the 2006 Biennial Convention in Pittsburgh.
 His involvements have brought him recognition among his peers as Distinguished Alumni of his high school and as the Public Service Award recipient for the California Society of CPAs.
 Together with the late Donna Dickman, Ken co-created the LOFT program which debuted in 1996 at AG Bell’s Biennial Convention in Snowbird, Utah.
 He is past President of the Board of the San Francisco Circus Center.
 Ken’s interest in the circus stemmed from his taking a clown class at the Clown Conservatory.